Forest school learning is a very special part of what we do at Chirton School.

 The most remarkable and obvious change in the children has been the growth in their confidence from dealing with the simplest challenges such as stinging nettles to using saws and knives in a safe environment.

-Each day starts with checking the children have the right clothing, they then have a 15 minute walk to the forest area which offers opportunities for road crossing drills.
-Children's independence is encouraged and so when the area was initially set up it was the children who cleared an area for the base camp and an area where a fire could be lit, moving logs into place to form seats around a circle.
-It was the children who constructed the shelter which became base came by building a skeleton structure and then thatching it.
-They also built a bridge to our Reflection Island, a puppet theatre and a swing … all their own designs.
-These principles of children leading their own learning has continued throughout the years that we have been running forest school sessions and one can clearly see the children progressing with their skills year on year.
+Each session starts with checking the children have the right clothing.
+They then have a 15 minute walk to the forest area.
+Children's independence is encouraged.
+The site has developed over time and it is the children who have helped to construct the base camp, the log store, a bridge to our Reflection Island, a puppet theatre, a tool area and a see-saw.
+The principles of children leading their own learning has continued and developed throughout the years that we have been running forest school sessions and one can clearly see the children progressing with their skills year on year.

 How can I get involved?